Vision + Initiatives

 Construction of the Industrial Technology Center on the Oregon City campus, complete with labs and classrooms, benefits manufacturing, machining and CNC machining programs.

-This project replaces the current Bil Brod Community Center on the Oregon City campus.
+This project creates a new Welcome Center and remodels current Bil Brod Community Center on the Oregon City campus.
 The new facility will allow CCC to co-locate critical support services such as veterans services, disabilities resources and career coaching in one convenient location.
 Helping students stay in school and on track with their career and academic pathways is a priority for CCC.

 Upgrades and renovations to existing facilities are expected to result in cost savings to the college through increased efficiencies.